Why doesn't PETA go after the artists behind these Christmas songs featuring animals?

 Play this for your dog.
 They'll enjoy it more than you do.

 The Chipmunk Song (Christmas Don't Be Late) - The Chipmunks

-Have you seen the trailers for "Chipwrecked," the latest movie in the resurgent "Alvin and the Chipmunks" series?
-They just look awful.
-But it makes sense that the film (like it's predecessors) would be released near Christmas -- after all, that's when we were all first introduced to the group 53 years ago.
+It makes sense that Chipmunk reboot movies would be released near Christmas -- after all, that's when we were all first introduced to the group more than 50 years ago.
 Yes, the above song, including the classic "hula hoop" lyric, spent four weeks at No. 1 starting in December of 1958 and sold more than 4 million copies in seven weeks.

 So, the song is pretty popular -- and, honestly, it's one of our favorite tunes during the holidays, since it reminds us of our less Grinchy youth.
 But, play it twice in-a-row.
 Now play it loud enough for your other office folks to hear it.
 Everyone will try their chipmunk impression, you'll have "a huuuula hoop" stuck in your head for a day, and you might cringe the next time you hear it on a play list.
 Sorry.